-515 Employee Assistance Program, All Staff
+515 Employee and Family Assistance Program, All Staff

-Access to counselling is available 24 hours per day, seven days per week through the University's EAP provider, Homewood Behavioural Health Corporation (HBH) at 519-821-9258 (or toll-free at 1-800-265-8310).
+Access to counselling is available 24 hours per day, seven days per week through the University's EFAP provider, Homewood Behavioural Health Corporation (HBH) at 519-821-9258 (or toll-free at 1-800-265-8310).
 Assistance can also be arranged through Occupational Health Services at extension 52133.
 Clients will be referred to a broad range of diversified counselling specialists and may choose to consult with either a male or female professional.
 Services are available in many languages and are provided at numerous locations to enhance client privacy and convenience.
 Whenever possible, appointments will be arranged outside of normal working hours.

-Voluntary employee referrals to EAP counselling are those through which an employee seeks to resolve difficulties in a discreet manner, often before job performance is an issue.
+Voluntary employee referrals to EFAP counselling are those through which an employee seeks to resolve difficulties in a discreet manner, often before job performance is an issue.
 They may also include situations in which a supervisor encourages an employee to seek counselling for a social/health issue identified by the employee as a factor contributing to declining job performance.

-Involuntary (mandatory) referrals are those through which an employee is required to participate in EAP counselling as a condition of continued employment with the University.
+Involuntary (mandatory) referrals are those through which an employee is required to participate in EFAP counselling as a condition of continued employment with the University.
 In such cases, the University reserves the right to confirm the employee's regular attendance at counselling sessions.